 UNIT OF STUDY

-The further development and evaluation of values, attitudes and skills in genetic counselling will be presented, with an emphasis on patient advocacy, crisis counselling, cross-cultural counselling and disability awareness/sensitivity training.
-Students will have some choice according to interest regarding the 5 week full time Clinical placement with metropolitan or outreach genetic counselling services associated with NSW Health.
-Students will participate in the everyday running of a service.
-Clinical practice 3 will extend students' experiences of genetic counselling of individuals and families affected by a broad range of genetic disorders.
-Clinical experiences will expose students to the natural history, testing and management of common genetic conditions, and to the associated psychosocial issues, as well as provide opportunities to observe, practice and further develop knowledge and skills.
-The aim is for students to develop intermediate level professional clinical competencies as required by the Human Genetics Society of Australasia Board of Censors for Genetic Counselling.
-Following the placement, students will be assisted in the development of a long case study report reflecting on their practice, skills gained and challenges faced.
+Clinical practice 3 will extend students' experiences of genetic counselling for individuals and families affected by a broad range of genetic disorders.
+The further development and evaluation of values, attitudes and skills in genetic counselling will be presented, with an emphasis on professional roles, cultural and disability awareness/sensitivity training, facilitating deciison making and addressing uncertainty.
+Students will spend 5 weeks in a full time Clinical placement with metropolitan or outreach genetic counselling services associated with NSW Health, interstate or internationally Students will be expected to participate in the everyday running of a service.
+The aim is for students to develop intermediate level professional clinical competencies as required by the Human Genetics Society of Australasia Board of Censors for Genetic Counselling including the writing of a long case study report reflecting on their practice, skills gained and challenges faced.

 Further unit of study information